Battle of Vianden: First action

 On the 15th of November, Luxembourgish militia members spotted a German patrol between Wiesen and Bettel and decided to strike.
 Five of the eleven German soldiers in the patrol were killed by the Luxembourgers, who suffered no casualties.
 After this incident the German command decided to recapture the castle of Vianden.

-The leader of the resistance, Victor Abens, evacuated the civilians of Vianden but nevertheless decided that his 30 militiamen should remain in the town and castle, to defend them.
+The leader of the resistance militia, Victor Abens, evacuated the civilians of Vianden but nevertheless decided that his 30 militiamen should remain in the town and castle, to defend them.
 Over the following days, the U.S. Army supported the Luxembourgers in Vianden with weapons and ammunition, before leaving the town.
 Five American troops and a Belgian who were lost ended up in Vianden and joined the militia, bringing its number to 36.

 Battle

 It was decided earlier that based on reconnaissance, an artillery barrage followed by a frontal assault would be the best way to take the castle.
 On Sunday morning, 19 November, the Germans attacked the town with 250 soldiers of the Waffen-SS.
 After bombarding the town and the castle with artillery the German soldiers began to attack the castle itself, which was defended by four militiamen.
 Despite being heavily outnumbered and outgunned, the militia knew the land better and had the higher ground.
 The Germans slowly pushed across the river and attempted to fight their way up to the castle.
 They took many casualties during this frontal assault, but were able to reach the castle gates.
 The Germans tried to breach the castle wall with grenade launchers, but were shot at by snipers from inside the castle, forcing the Germans to retreat.

 The militia was able to hold out against the superior German force for many hours, despite their poor numbers and equipment.
 After heavy fighting, six German soldiers breached the castle's gate, only to be involved in close quarters combat inside the castle, during which a militiaman died.
 After sustaining several casualties, the Germans withdrew from the castle and concentrated their force on the town.
-They attempted to avoid the castle and clear the town, going door-to-door and street to street to flush out dug-in militia members, shooting and throwing grenades throughout the entire town.
+They attempted to avoid the castle and clear the town, going door-to-door and street to street to flush out dug-in militia members, shooting and throwing grenades throughout the entire town, which caused 1 civilian to be killed after a grenade exploded in her home.
 Ultimately, the strong resistance offered by the militia forced the Germans to abandon their assault and withdraw across the river to Germany.